 Michael B. Green has been the President and Chief Executive Officer of Capital Region Health Care and Concord Hospital since 1992.
 He serves as an adjunct faculty member of Dartmouth Medical School.
-He also serves as Chairman of the Board of the Foundation for Healthy Communities and as a Director on the Board of Merrimack County Savings Bank.
+He also serves as Chairman of the Board of the Foundation for Healthy Communities and as a Director on the Boards of Community Provider Network of Central New Hampshire, Concord 20/20 and Merrimack County Savings Bank.